wadmp/wadmp.github.io/src/gen3/explanations/README.md

 * **system Adminstrator:**

    * The System Administrator is the administrator of the platform.
-In addition to the standard permissions, the Sysadmin can also Register and Delete devices, claim devices to any company and Only the Sysadmin has the privilege to *directly create* new user accounts within the system..
+In addition to the standard permissions, the Sysadmin can also Register and Delete devices, Add devices to any company and Only the Sysadmin has the privilege to *directly create* new user accounts within the system..
    * Contact your Sysadmin if you have any issues that your company administrator cannot resolve.

 * **User and Company Management:**